⁄⁄ your first 100

 From a sentence to your first 100.

-The complete walkthrough.
-Read it once.
-Follow it once.
-Most projects hit 100 visitors in week one and 100 of-something (users, customers, signups) inside the first month.
+Read once, follow once.
+Most projects hit 100 visitors in week one and 100 users, customers, or signups inside the first month.

 Day 0 - write your sentence

-One sentence about what you do and who you serve.
-Keep it specific.
+One specific sentence about what you do and who you serve.
 Vague sentences get vague sites.

 Day 0 - ship your site